syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ### UI Elements and Properties

 The following Coded UI supported controls have UI Elements and properties.
+Some of the UI Elements have default properties.
+So, that UI Elements are listed out in above table.

 <table>
 <tr>